cloudbees-days/cloudbees-ci-pipeline-workshop/input.md

 <p><img src="img/input/input_submitter_favorite.png" width=800/>

-Before moving on to the next lesson you can make sure that your **Jenkinsfile** Pipeline script is correct by comparing to or copying from [below]().
+Before moving on to the next lesson make sure that your **Jenkinsfile** Pipeline script is correct by comparing to or copying from [below]().

-You may proceed to the next set of exercises - **[Pipeline Pod Temaplates and Cross Team Collaboration](./cross-team-collaboration.md)** - when your instructor tells you.

 ### Finished Jenkinsfile for *Pipeline Approvals with Interactive Input*
 ```